-Or you could phone your breakdown service, but that can take ages.
+Got a flat tyre?
+You could phone your breakdown service - if you're covered - but they may take well over an hour to reach you.
 What if you have somewhere to be?
 Don’t worry, we’ve got your back.
 Here is what you need to do.

 Spare Tyre Health and Preparation